 Art 501: Midterm

-Our Midterm for 501 was the end result of a protracted series of exercises in what were effectively posterization, transfering and scaling elements and the use of acrylic paints.
-There were several exercises which led up to this cumulation, which was to be a self-portrait in black, white, and three levels of grey.
+Our Midterm for 501 was the end result of a protracted series of exercises in what were effectively posterization, image transfering, scaling elements, and the use of acrylic paints.
+There were several exercises which led up to the cumulation, which was to be a self-portrait in black, white, and three levels of grey.
 We were also to add some graphic feature to the portrait which intended to represent something about our experiences, interests, or whatever-you-care-to-suppose.

-The first exercise was to produce the levels of grey, which was trickier than it sounds like because acrylics are not the same color dry as they are when wet.
-Also, the black is much stronger than the white, so it takes quite a bit of tweaking to get it into the form it needs to be.
-We also needed to build a guage, a piece of heavy paper with a smallish hole. which we were to use in the next exercise.
+The first exercise was to produce the three levels of grey, which was trickier than it sounds like because acrylics are not the same color dry as they are when wet.
+Also, the black we used is much stronger than the white, so it takes quite a bit of tweaking to get it to the level it needs to be.
+We also needed to build a guage, which was a piece of heavy paper with a smallish hole.
+Which we were to use in the next exercise.

-Then we had the exercise in posterization.
+Then we got the exercise in posterization.
 For that we were to start with a black and white photo of ourselves with one major light source, and put it on a light box (or a window) cover it with tracing paper and start running our guage over it, concentrating on what was visible in the small hole.
 WHere we saw a division in the tone, we were to mark it.
-By the end of this procedure we were supposed to have a layput of our photos in 5 tones from white to black.
+By the end of this procedure we were supposed to have a layout of our photo in 5 tones from white to black.

-It wouldn't have been impossible to do it straight, but I didn't own a lightbox and was not convinced that I wanted to sit all weekend trying to see through two levels of paper and a layer of dirty glass, and a windowscreen trying to find the edges, blind.
+It wouldn't have been impossible to do it straight, but I didn't own a lightbox and was not convinced that I wanted to sit all weekend trying to see through two levels of paper and a layer of dirty glass, plus a windowscreen, trying to find the edges, blind.
 So I threw the photo into photoshop and hit it with posterizarion.
-I didn't just use that, but I did use it as a guide.
-I'd look at the print out for where the program put the edges, and then I'd see if I could find that division point on the photo, and they I'd try to follow the edge where I saw it.
-It simplified Photoshop's version to some degree.
+I didn't just use that version, but I did use it as a guide.
+I'd look at the print out for where the program put the edges, and then I'd see if I could find that division point on the photo, and then I'd try to follow the edge where I saw it.
+I simplified Photoshop's version to some degree.
 But I did do the assignment myself in the end.